SgtSwagrid/swag-ui/README.md

 # SwagUI
-A graphics library for 2D Java games.
+A graphics library for 2D Java games using OpenGL/GLFW.

+#### Installation
+Simply include 'SwagUI vX.X' in your project.

 #### Example usage
 Example 1